 The Netherlands' Most Updated Nude Beach: Het Twiske

 Het Twiske also has a pétanque court, the French sport that has become popular with the Dutch.
 The boundaries of the nude beach are not set off with poles since the Baaiegatstrand is a distinct beach area within Het Twiske.
 The nearest beach pavilion, Pavilioen 't Twiske, remains outside of the nudist enclave, so you'll have to cover up to get refreshments.

-How to Reach Het Twiske by Train: From Amsterdam CS, take bus 92 to De Kunstgreep (direction: Zaandam Station).
+How to get there by train: From Amsterdam CS, take bus 92 to De Kunstgreep (direction: Zaandam Station).
 Travel time is 20 minutes, plus a 25-minute walk from the bus stop to the beach.

 Nestled in the Hulkesteinse forest near Lake Nijkerkernauw, nudists are welcome to sunbathe, swim, sail, surf, fish and ride horses.
 Individuals and families can camp on the premises, where pitches vary from basic (sans electricity) to luxury.